charliecalvert/CloudNotes/Assignments/AskQuestion.md

 - Related to our class, and preferably to an assignment we are working on this week.
 - Technical.
 Try not to ask too many open ended questions that can't be answered concisely.
 A preferred question would be about JavaScript, node, the libraries we use, or the tools we use.
 For instance, the following question is too general: "Which language is better: Python or JavaScript?"
 It's okay to ask questions like that on occasion, but the goal here is to ask more specific questions directly related to completing assignments.
 - Reasonable.
 For instance, if I asked you to create a table with the time of the sunrise in Bellevue WA over the next week, you can't ask: "What is the sun?
 I don't understand."
 That is not a reasonable question.
 Everyone knows about the sun, and it is not plausible that you don't understand that part of the assignment.

-When asking questions in most online forums, try to be as friendly and polite as possible.
-Email and text is a deceptively sharp edged tool.
-I try to go out of my way to keep a positive attitude.
-As we all start to spend more time communicating online with text, we have to learn new skills.
-Developing the ability to join an online community, and become a positive and well liked member of that community, is an important skill.
-Most of us aren't born with that ability.
-We have to develop it.
-In general, when I find myself using negative words like "stupid", "dumb", "incompetent", etc, then a little red flag goes up in my brain.
-Sometimes they are the appropriate words, but those occasions are rare.
-Perhaps once or twice a year.
-If they come up repeatedly in my messages, then it is usually time for me to take off to relax.
-Inside, we might feel upset, but we have to learn to hide that when communicating online.
-And we have to learn to take care of ourselves, so we are not under too much pressure.
-Be gentle with others, be gentle with yourself.

 ## Why Ask Questions